DorianFornali/NeuralNetwork_Project/README.md

     - Seaborn

 # USAGE:
-First, execute the preprocessing script located in the ./pre folder
+First, inside the 'pre' folder, execute the preprocessing script to pre-process the datasets.
 ```
 python ./pre/pre_process.py
 ```